renoki-co/laravel-thermite/README.md

 ## 🙌 Usage

-The driver is based on Postgres, so the most of the definition of Postgres features are available in CockroachDB:
+The driver is based on Postgres, most of the features from Laravel's first-party Postgres driver are available in CockroachDB.

 ```php
 // config/database.php